jon-harper/OmniBox/docs/index.md

 !!! tip
     To change documentation versions, select a version number from the drop down box at the top of the page.

-    To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark reading mode, click the icon next to the search box.
+    To switch between **:material-lightbulb-on: Light** and **:material-lightbulb-off-outline: Dark** reading modes, click the icon next to the search box.

 OmniBox is a 3D printable, modular electronics case for 3D printers.
-It supports a wide variety of parts and includes templates to additional support.
+It supports a wide variety of parts and includes templates to add additional support.

 This project is loosely derived from Steve Burcham's [Stand Alone Main Control Case][bgdog] V3.
 It is released under the [MIT License][license] and is distributed free of charge.